anonymousgrp/Awesome-Web-Development/CI&CD.md

 ###### Features:
 * Great support for Visual Studio; tool versioning, framework testing, code coverage, code analysis, all included without any external scripts
 * Intuitive foundation that can reuse settings so you don’t have to duplicate your code
-* Comprehensive version control for structuring your project
 * Detailed history reports for builds, failures, and any additional changes made
 * TeamCity takes advantage of cloud computing by dynamically scaling out its build agents farm on Amazon EC2, Microsoft Azure, and VMware vSphere